Iraqi Kurdistan oil firms pull out staff, shares fall

-Iraqi Kurdistan-focused shares have fallen as investors reassess what was previously viewed as a stable semi-atonomous region.
+Iraqi Kurdistan-focused shares have fallen as investors reappraise the autonomous region's much-vaunted security.
 Some of the biggest oil operators in the region have lost almost a quarter of their market value this week.

-London-listed Afren AFRE.L and Toronto-listed Oryx OYX.TO said on Friday they were cutting production at oilfields closest to the fighting.
+London-listed Afren and Toronto-listed Oryx said on Friday they were cutting production at oilfields closest to the fighting.

-Marathon Oil Corp (MRO.N) also said on Friday it was evacuating personnel from the region and all were safe.

-Kurdish production totalled about 360,000 barrels per day in June, according to the Paris-based International Energy Agency.
+Total Kurdish production totaled about 360,000 barrels per day in June, according to the Paris-based International Energy Agency.
 About a third of that was exported, though Baghdad has been working to block sales outside its central system.

-Production has been cut by less than 5,000 barrels per day so far, according to company statements, but there are concerns that this could increase.
+Production has been cut by less than 5,000 barrels per day so far, according to company statements, but there are fears that could rise.

-The Eurasia Group consultancy said that while the strikes may help the Kurdish Regional Government defend major cities, energy infrastructure remains at great risk.
+The Eurasia Group consultancy warned that while the strikes may help the Kurdish Regional Government defend major cities, energy infrastructure in the region remained at great risk.

-"The fact that most energy assets are located in the western part of the Kurdish region, and therefore closer to ISIS (Islamic State) controlled regions, presents a sustained threat to these developments," said Ayham Kamel, Eurasia's Middle East and North Africa director.
+"The fact that most energy assets are located in the western part of the Kurdish region, and therefore closer to ISIS (Islamic State) controlled regions, presents a sustained threat to these developments," Ayham Kamel, Eurasia's Middle East and North Africa director said.

 "Clashes with the Islamic State close to the Kalak refinery and the Kurmala-Fishkhabour oil export pipeline significantly increase risks to Kurdish energy infrastructure and potential expansion plans."

-The Kurmala pipeline carries crude from Genel's Taq Taq field into the broader KRG pipeline system, though the field lies some 40 km (25 miles) to the southeast of Arbil.
+The Kurmala pipeline carries crude from Genel's Taq Taq field into the broader KRG pipeline system, though the field lies some 40 kilometers (25 miles) to the southeast of Arbil.

 Genel's Tawke field is close to the Turkish border, far north of the fighting.